alexpages/ordermanager/README.md

 ### How to run this MS

+- First, clone this repository to your localhost

-- First, as an invoker, you need to use your Google Maps API Key or use the provided one (which is for testing purpose).
+- Secondly, as an invoker, you need to use your Google Maps API Key or use the provided one (which is for testing purpose).
 Replace both `keys` if a non test key is preferred.
 These variables are located within `application.yml` file:

 ```
 thirdparties: